 Does Goose Down Have an Odour?

 The nature of goose down means that it retains both heat and air and potentially even some odours and when it comes to owning and looking after a goose down duvet or bedding item.
 Due to its tangled and fluffy form, down can also trap some particles of organic matter.
 These particles are responsible for some smells you may encounter with goose down.

-Yes, Hungarian goose down can have farm or poultry aromas if it is not treated properly.
+So, does goose down (or even duck down) smell?
+In short, yes, Hungarian goose down can have farm or poultry aromas if it is not treated properly.
 On most farms, an extensive washing process is undertaken to remove residual organic matter.
 Naturally, goose down can smell of ‘a farm or poultry,’ however, if properly washed, this does not happen and your down duvet or other item of down bedding will not smell.